ericmedvet/slides/advanced-programming-2020/10-class-loading-javadoc.md

 Placing of `.class` is part of a complex **build process** that is managed by one or more of:
 - the IDE
 - **build-automation** tools (e.g., for Java, [Maven](https://en.wikipedia.org/wiki/Apache_Maven) or [Gradle](https://en.wikipedia.org/wiki/Gradle))
-  - super powerful, but we'll do not see them
+  - super powerful, but we'll not see them
   - do much more then automating the **building** process (that's more than just compilation)
       - manage dependencies